Meyer Lemon Ricotta Soft Cake, a fragrant, soft, and creamy cake, that is super moist and enjoyable to the palate.

 - Preheat the oven to 350° F (180° C).

-- Wash thoroughly, dry, and grate the zest of the Meyer lemons.
+- Wash thoroughly, dry, and grate the zest of the Meyer lemons paying attention not to grate the white part which is the bitter part.
 Set aside.

-- Squeeze the pulp, pass it through a strainer and set aside.
+- Squeeze the lemons, pass it through a strainer, and set aside.

-- In a medium bowl sift the flour, potato starch and baking soda.
+- In a medium bowl sift the flour, potato starch, and baking powder.
 Set aside.

-- In the bowl of a standing mixer (or with a handheld mixer) work the ricotta with the sugar until you get a creamy texture.
+- In the bowl of a stand mixer (or with a handheld mixer) work the ricotta with the sugar until you get a creamy texture.

 - Add the eggs, one at a time, making sure each one is well incorporated before adding the next one.